Aloe Vera for Healthy Hair

 WHAT KIND OF ALOE TO USE

 Unlike the safety concerns with consuming raw Aloe Vera, you don't have to really think about safety when applying to hair.
 Feel free to harvest your own Aloe plant.
-Or, if you are looking for a more convenient option, take advantage of a Pure Aloe Gels & Juices for maximum concentration of the plant's many beneficial ingredients.
+Or, if you are looking for a more convenient option, take advantage of a Pure Aloe Gels & Hydrators for maximum concentration of the plant's many beneficial ingredients.